x00tex/hackTheBox/Boxes/linux/Retired/bucket/README.md

 - some notable things,
 	- uploaded file sync only once and the automatically deleted after it
-	- file takes atleast 30-60sec to sync
+	- file takes 30-60sec to sync
 	- I can upload php shell and access from the main server